 The Samsung Galaxy brand has hit the pinnacle design of a near bezel-less flagship smartphone.
-And I don’t mean in 2018, I mean last year with the arrival of the S8.
-When Samsung regrouped itself after a shocking battery-gate with the Note 7, Samsung had to fire a perfect shot with the S8, and it mostly delivered.
+And, no, I don’t mean in 2018, I refer to last year with the arrival of the S8.
+When Samsung regrouped after the shocking “battery-gate” with the Note 7, Samsung had to fire a perfect shot with the S8, and it mostly delivered.
 So what’s in store for Samsung’s latest handset?
 What is new or worthy to call an upgrade in hardware, design, and smartphone innovation?
 Read on below and find out in our full review.

 Spoiler alert, the Samsung Galaxy S9 is almost indistinguishable from the Samsung Galaxy S8, and this may deter you from considering a purchase.
 The bezels, the body, aluminum, glass, and the curved edges are nearly identical, save for some slight measurement differences.
 Nevertheless, the device’s dimensions are so similar, it will actually fit in many S8 cases.
 (Note: That doesn’t mean your buttons will match up, as they’ve been moved several millimeters higher.)
 Some might see this sameness as a bonus, others will find it lacking innovation.
 The 5.8” screen and 1440 x 2960 resolution have not changed, although the S9 offers two less pixels per square inch.
 The Bixby, Power, and volume buttons remain in the same general locations.